EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 ![Example Screen For Authentication Request](images/third_party_app_start_authorization.png)

 2. The mobile operating system selects an appropriate app (on Android the edu-ID app is selected automatically so, for now, this step is valid only for iOS).
-Operating system uses it standard inter-app communication interfaces to allow the users to channel the request into the Swiss edu-ID Mobile App.
+Operating system uses its standard inter-app communication interfaces to allow the users to channel the request into the Swiss edu-ID Mobile App.
 On iOS the operating system launches an "App Selector"/"Sharing Menu" that allow users to select the appropriate authentication app.
 These pop-up menus are commonly used user interface elements.

 ![Example iOS Sharing Screen with the edu-ID Option](images/iOS_AppSelectionScreen.jpg)